Walking Away From Delivery

 Kegels May Not be THE Answer

-Going back to the idea of the core being a piston we must remember that as the diaphragm descends into the abdominal cavity the abdominal and pelvic floor muscles have to relax to accept the increase pressure and shift of organs.
+Going back to the idea of the core being a piston we must remember that as the diaphragm descends into the abdominal cavity the abdominal and pelvic floor muscles have to relax to accept the increased pressure and shift of organs.
 For women who are told to start doing Kegels as soon as they deliver and then become lifelong “Kegel-ers,” we often lose the ability to RELAX.
 The increased tone in the pelvic floor opens us up to a whole host of problems aside from those most notably associated with pregnancy (e.g. chronic hip and low back pain).
 This increased tone is often the cause of incontinence–too much pressure on the bladder as organs get “squeezed”.
 Delayed or difficulty healing the diastasis recti is also related to this dyscoordination.
-Kegels are an effective tool for strengthening the pelvic floor muscles but they do not encourage the relaxation needed for proper respiration and do not prepare the body for dynamic moving (think lifting the 1,000 pound pumpkin seat into the car!).
+Kegels are an effective tool for strengthening the pelvic floor muscles but they do not encourage the relaxation needed for proper respiration and do not prepare the body for dynamic moving (think lifting the 1,000-pound pumpkin seat into the car!).

 So What is the Answer?

 Pelvic floor muscle training (PFMT) with a skilled Pelvic Floor Physical Therapist (PFPT) has been shown by evidence to be the most beneficial form of treatment.
 Strength and stabilization training with a skilled strength coach or instructor is also known to be beneficial especially when discussing the effects of exercise on post-partum depression which often leads to delayed healing.
 In a randomized control trial by Culligan et al in 2010, Pilates was found to be an effective tool in strengthening pelvic floor muscles.
 Under certain circumstances, a PFPT may not prefer a post-partum woman to utilize Pilates exercises due to fear of excessive increases in IAP with this form of exercise however in a National Institute of Health study by Coleman et. al, “there were no statistically significant differences in mean max IAP between sit-to-stand and any of the Mat or Reformer exercises in the study population.”
 In another study by Ashrafinia, Pilates was found to improve post-partum maternal fatigue which alone is worth its weight in gold.
-Lastly, Pilates has been shown to have a positive effect on lumbo-pelvic stability and those same conclusions can be drawn to the post-partum woman.
-Given that evidence has demonstrated an improvement in measures associated with fatigue, depression, pelvic floor strength and lumbo-pelvic stability, Pilates should be considered as a safe practice to perform post-natal.
+Lastly, Pilates has been shown to have a positive effect on lumbopelvic stability and those same conclusions can be drawn to the post-partum woman.
+Given that evidence has demonstrated an improvement in measures associated with fatigue, depression, pelvic floor strength, and lumbopelvic stability, Pilates should be considered as a safe practice to perform post-natal.

-It is important to note that PFPT is always the BEST option but as a subsidy to PT a post-partum woman should be exercising, preferably under the care of a well-trained instructor.
-Pilates-rehab is a great option as the pillars of Pilates are focused on breathing, control, alignment and focus, all of which are skills a post-partum woman needs to address the plethora of conditions they face after delivery and especially in the early stages post-partum.
+It is important to note that PFPT is always the BEST option but as a subsidy to PT, a post-partum woman should be exercising, preferably under the care of a well-trained instructor.
+Pilates-rehab is a great option as the pillars of Pilates are focused on breathing, control, alignment, and focus, all of which are skills a post-partum woman needs to address the plethora of conditions they face after delivery and especially in the early stages post-partum.
 When we treat pregnancy and delivery as an injury it’s much easier to psychologically wrap our heads around using exercise are rehab to prevent ourselves from jumping (sometimes literally) back into plyometric or high-intensity exercise too early.
-Pilates acts as a wonderful transition from delivery to full return to activity due to its low impact nature and ability to create specified activities that address the mother’s baseline needs.
+Pilates acts as a wonderful transition from delivery to a full return to activity due to its low impact nature and ability to create specified activities that address the mother’s baseline needs.

 About the author:

 Dr. Sarah Cash Crawford, PT, DPT, COMT, CMTPT, is a physical therapist and certified myofasical trigger point therapist through Myopain Seminars ®, the only certifying body of Trigger Point Dry Needling in the US.
 Dr. Crawford trained under Jan Dommerholt, PT and founder of Myopain Seminars ®, who worked directly under Drs.
-Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
-She has been a practicing physical therapy for eight years.
-With a background in neurologic rehabilitation, manual therapy and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
-Dr. Crawford is the founder of the Anchor Wellness Center & Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates and health coaching.
+Travell and Simmons in his pursuit to bring dry needling to the U.S. Dr. Crawford has been performing Trigger Point Dry Needling in the Cincinnati area for over six years and was the first CMTPT in the state of Ohio.
+She has been practicing physical therapy for eight years.
+With a background in neurologic rehabilitation, manual therapy, and a specialty in treating chronic pain, Dr. Crawford began studying dry needling to further expand her treatment options to help patients overcome the influence of myofascial restriction.
+Dr. Crawford is the founder of the Anchor Wellness Center & Anchor Wellness, Inc., an integrative health practice that specializes in physical therapy, pilates, and health coaching.